builtbybrayne/packer-skeleton/README.md

-builds      --- Stores the final output builds docs        --- Additional documentation http        --- Needed for vagrant keys        --- Stores the master record of the ssh keys for the smc user packs       --- The packer definitions.
+builds      --- Stores the final output builds docs        --- Additional documentation http        --- Needed for vagrant packs       --- The packer definitions.
 Each has a main.json with the core packer configuration for that pack
 - jessie    --- - Packer for Debian Jessie 8.
 Loads both Vagrant and AWS
 - ubuntu    --- - Packer for Ubuntu Trust 14.04.
 Loads both Vagrant and AWS